melanierogan/swarm_picker/README.md

 ## Welcome to swarm picker

-This is a quick and simple app to help teams pick a swarm idea from a list of topics from a bertha URL.
+This is a small app to help teams pick a swarm idea from a list of topics from a bertha URL.
+It uses client side javascript and makes use of the FT interactive team's tool, Bertha

 ### Constructing a URL